ansible-lockdown/UBUNTU22-CIS/README.md

 ![Build Status](https://img.shields.io/github/workflow/status/ansible-lockdown/UBUNTU22-CIS/DevelToMaster?label=Main%20Build%20Status&style=plastic)
 ![Release](https://img.shields.io/github/v/release/ansible-lockdown/UBUNTU22-CIS?style=plastic)

-Configure Ubuntu 22 machine to be [CIS](https://www.cisecurity.org/cis-benchmarks/)with ubuntu20 (ubuntu22 not released at this time).
+Configure Ubuntu 22 machine to be [CIS](https://www.cisecurity.org/cis-benchmarks/) with ubuntu20 (ubuntu22 not released at this time).
 There are some intrusive tasks that have a toggle in defaults main.yml to disable to automated fix

 ## Join us